 2. Create a Phased Approach

 While you may be tempted to do everything possible with the new technology immediately, remember to keep it simple.
 Start with basic functions in your phase 1 and move “nice to haves” to your phase 2.
 This way you’ll not overwhelm the implementation team or the eventual users when the system is launched.
 “During the implementation process, some clients believe that everything must be configured and tested in the account before any users are ready to be trained, but you can often roll out one module of the technology for users to begin learning basic navigation and develop a sense of the usability while configuring other modules.”
 CVENT Event Blog

 3. Determine what Existing Technologies will be Affected

 There are systems already in place that your team has been using.
 Take inventory of what will be replaced, retired, or maintained.
 When Rod James, Manager of Brand Marketing at Orlando Health implemented a new marketing asset management solution, it was an important part of their strategy that there only be one source to retrieve marketing assets; all other systems were retired.
 The reason behind that move was to eliminate any confusion and questions on what platform the assets were located and to promote adoption of the new system.

 4. Get the Stakeholders on Board

 Whether you need IT support or Sales buy-in, it’s imperative to outline the plan (highlighting reasons why it’s beneficial) to the departments that it will be affecting.
 If you expect this to be a challenge in your organization, start with those who are most likely to endorse the new system and build your case.
-This article outlines the core components of working with stakeholders to achieve success.

 5. Select an Implementation Team